ulikoehler/stm8s-discovery-sdcc-blink/demo-no-peripherial-library/README.md

 Based on [this public domain previous work](http://www.colecovision.eu/stm8/L-Discovery%20LED.shtml) but with an actual build system.

 This project does NOT use the STM8 peripheral library.
-I might release a STM8PL-based variant in the future.
+There is a separate demo available using the STM8S standard peripheral library, see the [project index](https://github.com/ulikoehler/stm8s-discovery-sdcc-blink)

 Also see [my blogpost on the CMake build configuration](https://techoverflow.net/2019/06/08/a-working-sdcc-stm8-cmake-configuration/) used for this project.